rustyeddy/rustyeddy.com/content/notes/streaming-video-tools.md

 > This writting is as of March 2019

+### GStreamer Complex, Flexible, Future Proof

+**GStreamer** really complex pipelines but insanely flexible.

+- Allows tees to process more than one outgoing stream
+- Can be "easy" to extend do to flexible pipelines
+- used by nvidia to support it's proprietary drivers

 **VLC** less Complex than the Rest, and still in heavy use today.
 [Videolan](http://videolan.org)